AI breaks the human records in the Kissing Number Problem

 Dexterous manipulation, vision-language-action models, and sim-to-real.
 From Bi-DexHands and ClutterDexGrasp to DexGraspVLA and Safe VLA — pursuing human-level generalist robotic agents.

 Cooperative and competitive MARL, policy gradient theory, Nash equilibria.
-HARL, MAT, MARLlib — algorithms that scale to hundreds of agents.
+HARL, MAT, MARLlib, MALib — algorithms that scale to hundreds of agents.

 LLM-based agents for macroeconomic modelling, social value orientation, negotiation and consensus.
 World models unifying physical and social dynamics.